|

 "The late Katherine Stubergh was my mentor.
 She supplied wax figures for such films as House of Wax, Abbott

-and Costello Meet Frankenstein, The Frozen Ghost and many other films...including Charlie Chan at the Wax
+and Costello Meet Frankenstein, The Frozen Ghost and many other pictures...including Charlie Chan at the

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American